 This USABC RFPI represents a unique opportunity for developers to leverage their resources in combination with those of the automotive industry and the federal government.
-For the automakers, this type of pre-competitive cooperation minimizes duplication of effort and risk of failure, and maximizes the benefits to the public of the government funds.
+For the auto makers, this type of pre-competitive cooperation minimizes duplication of effort and risk of failure, and maximizes the benefits to the public of the government funds.

 Beyond the efficient and timely usage of resources, the auto makers recognize that successful commercialization of these technologies will only be completed when a supplier base has been established for the selected components and subsystems.
 It is, therefore, a major business objective of USABC to enhance a supplier base as the development progresses.
 All developers submitting proposals will be requested to demonstrate that they have the potential to develop a commercially viable business, which can produce sufficient volumes to meet automotive requirements, and provide engineering and testing support to meet automotive implementation requirements.
 Research and other organizations with current, direct affiliations with businesses that derive a majority of their income from related product sales, will also be considered.
-At the time of submittal, all developers will be required to have demonstration samples and test results available for USABC inspection.
-Existing testing performed in accordance with the USABC battery test procedures is preferred, but not mandatory.
+At the time of submittal, all developers will be required to have demonstration hardware and test results available for USABC inspection.
+Existing testing performed in accordance with the USABC battery test procedures is preferred, however not mandatory.
 Inspection and testing of samples by the USABC may be included in the selection process.
 Developers who do not have test results available for examination by USABC at the time of submittal need not respond.
 Proposals should be meaningfully different from other proposals previously offered to USABC.
-Evaluation of the materials in a full cell configuration will be required.